How Much Money Do You Need to Make to Be a Foster Parent?

 The cost of living varies, which means there is no specific cost for fostering a child.
 The national average for raising a child in the United States is about $23,000, but this can go up depending on medical needs, childcare, and lifestyle choices.
 Per month, that can be about $400 to $3,000 or more.

 You might receive a monthly stipend from the state or foster agency to help cover the costs of raising a foster child.
 This amount varies but is typically between $400 to $1,000 per month, depending on the child’s age, medical needs, and the state you live in.
+If you’re fostering a child with higher medical or behavioral needs, the stipend can be significantly higher.

 Here’s a breakdown of common costs and what the stipend typically covers: